Python380/RP2040MicroModLoRa/README.md

 make
 ```
 ## Notes
-Currently this is only tested on Raspberry Pi Pico and Semtech1278 board.
+Currently this is only tested on SparkFun MicroMod RP2040+LoRa.
 Feel free to reach out for any bugs or support.

 ## References
 This [project](https://github.com/akshayabali/LoRa-RP2040) is based on LoRa Library for Arduino:[sandeepmistry/arduino-LoRa](https://github.com/sandeepmistry/arduino-LoRa)